rudberga/CI-MS2-inspiry-tokyo/README.md

 ### Content

-- The text in the 'Top 3', 'Tokyo' and 'Food': [Lonely Planet](https://www.lonelyplanet.com/japan/tokyo)
+- The text in the 'Top 3', 'Tokyo' and 'Food' taken from [Lonely Planet](https://www.lonelyplanet.com/japan/tokyo)
 - The rest of the text on all the pages of the website was written by myself

 ### Media
+- Images on this website was imported from [Unsplash](https://unsplash.com/) and [Canva](https://www.canva.com/)
+- Icons and logo for this website made by myself through the editor in [Canva](https://www.canva.com/)

 ### Code